 “Do you need help, sir?”
 He might be terribly good-looking, but he was very young, and she wasn’t having any nonsense.
 Not on her doorstep.

-“Mrs Glenda Holt?” he said, and his voice was deep, smooth.
+“Mrs Glenda Holt?” he said, his voice deep and smooth.

 “Yes, that’s me.”
 She gave him her own appraising look.
 He didn’t just look young – he positively glowed with robust health and good humour.
 She half expected bluebirds to start flitting around his head.